-Interested students can earn a Bachelor of Arts in Education with Theatre as a teaching specialization at Fairmont State University.
-Students in the Theatre Education program will learn to use theatrical concepts in their coursework like:
+Interested students can pursue a Bachelor of Arts in Education with Theatre as a teaching specialization at Fairmont State University.

-Theatre Education students will learn theatre is not only an art but is a tool for personal and artistic development.
+Students will learn that that theatre is not only an art, but is also a tool for personal and artistic development

 The Theatre Education program is a secondary education teacher preparation program.
 The theatre coursework for this program is housed in the Department of Communication and Theatre Arts.
 The mission of the program is to provide candidates with a hands-on experience incorporating theory and practice in theatre arts to foster reflective and responsive educators who possess the knowledge, skills and dispositions to help all students learn.